-- 4.1.2.1 The harmonized classification system for substances consists of three acute classification categories and four chronic classification categories (see Figure 4.1.1).
+4.1.2.1 Whilst the harmonised classification system for substances consists of three acute classification categories and four chronic classification categories, the core part of the harmonized classification system for substances consists of three acute classification categories and three chronic classification categories (see Figure 4.1.1).
+Table 4.1.1, part A and B).
 The acute and the chronic classification categories are applied independently.
-The criteria for classification of a substance in acute categories 1 to 3 are defined on the basis of the acute toxicity data only (EC{50} or LC{50}).
-The criteria for classification of a substance into chronic categories combine two types of information, i.e. acute toxicity data and environmental fate data (degradability and bioaccumulation data).
-For assignment of mixtures to chronic categories, degradation and bioaccumulation properties are derived from tests on components. - 4.1.2.2 Substances classified under the following criteria will be categorized as "hazardous to the aquatic environment".
-These criteria describe in detail the classification categories.
-They are diagrammatically summarized in Table 4.1.1.
+The criteria for classification of a substance in acute categories 1 to 3 are defined on the basis of the acute toxicity data only (EC50 or LC50).
+The criteria for classification of a substance into chronic categories 1 to 3 follow a tiered approach where the first step is to see if available information on chronic toxicity merits long-term hazard classification.
+In absence of adequate chronic toxicity data, the subsequent step is to combine two types of information, i.e. acute toxicity data and environmental fate data (degradability and bioaccumulation data) (see Figure 4.1.1).
+For assignment of mixtures to chronic categories, degradation and bioaccumulation properties are derived from tests on components.